Making the Metro a Welcome Place for All with Moorhead Mayor Johnathan Judd - KVRR Local News

 “You see right now how our society is divided, we’ve got people who aren’t listening to each other.
 You really have to take some time to reflect about this isn’t an us versus them.
 We’re really just trying to get people to come together and find that commonality,” said Judd.

 “What I’m trying to do is leave a legacy so that people understand that this is a foundation, we’ve got to build upon it, we don’t need to tear each other down.
 We have to do more thoughtful, engaged dialogue, and listen with humility.
-This is going to be longer then a 5 year project brother.”
+This is going to be longer then a five year project.”